MORMUGAO PORT AS AT PRESENT

 Based on the analysis of existing port infrastructure, the current capacity of the port is assessed as given in Table 7.1 below:

-Cargo Handled
+Berths Cargo Handled Capacity

 (MTPA)